 Anti-freeze Systems (where required): Install "Loop", concealed, above ceilings where ceilings are used, or as required by Public Authorities, and Contracting Officer.

 If applicable, install maintenance air compressor adjacent to dry pipe riser.
-Connect 1/4 inch compressor outlet with the 1/4 inch pipe through a shutoff valve to the system side of drypipe valve.
+Connect 1/4 inch compressor outlet with the 1/4 inch pipe through a shutoff valve to the system side of dry pipe valve.
 Adjust pressure switch to the required setting.

 Locate wet pipe (and dry pipe if required) inspector test valves and associated sight glasses at remote ends of system, in accessible locations.
 Provide drain pipes as required by Contracting Officer.